Introduction of SQL vs. NoSQL In the dynamic realm of data ...

 While the subject- how to build a scalable web application may bring nightmares to beginners, with given time and research, it can achieve easily.
 You have to do all you have done before to build a regular web application and further advance it to scale the site.

 Just focus on building a well-developed web application and then move on to making changes for adding scalability.
-Scalable web applications are the current trend, and they will not be going away anytime soon.
+Scalable web applications are the current trend.
+And, they will remain in the craze for a long time with no doubt.
 Examples of some popular scalable web applications can be Bitly, Dropbox, Slack, Zoom, Facebook, Twitter, and many more.